Tu Lan Family Adventure Tour

 Items to bring on tour

 The Tu Lan Family Adventure Tour involves different terrains and weather conditions, so guests need to be well prepared.
 They will be asked to have appropriate clothing for safety reasons, good for moving in the jungle, river crossing, or exploring the cave as well as avoiding dangers and risks from sharp rocks, snakes, insects, or poison ivy.
 Long trousers and long sleeved shirts should be worn for trekking.
 Trekking shoes play a very important role in trekking tours with your family.
-Visitors must choose a good and well fitting pair of shoes for rocky paths and should NOT buy waterproof footwear for river crossings as they will retain water.
+Visitors must choose a good and well fitting pair of shoes for rocky paths.
 Please test your shoes before the trek.
 The Oxalis tour consultant will give you helpful advice before joining the Tu Lan Family Adventure Tour.

 You need to prepare